larapack/twitter-grant/README.md

         'class' => '\Larapack\TwitterGrant',
         'callback' => '\App\PasswordVerifier@verifyTwitter',
         'access_token_ttl' => 3600,
-        'gather_twitter_user' => true, // wheter or not we should get the $twitterUser variable to the callback 'client_id' => Config::get('services.twitter.client_id'), // only needed if we should gather the twitter user 'client_secret' => Config::get('services.twitter.client_secret'), // only needed if we should gather the twitter user ]
+        'gather_user' => true, // wheter or not we should get the $twitterUser variable to the callback 'client_id' => Config::get('services.twitter.client_id'), // only needed if we should gather the twitter user 'client_secret' => Config::get('services.twitter.client_secret'), // only needed if we should gather the twitter user ]